matthewshawnkehoe/matthewshawnkehoe.github.io/_teaching/math-220.md

 location: "Chicago, Illinois"
 ---

 Lead recitation sessions and assisted students with techniques and applications of oridnary and partial differential equations.
-My student reviews are [here](http://homepages.math.uic.edu/~mkehoe5/teaching.html).